aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 - Terraform Code *import-org* - to store the resource config of the imported AWS Organization
 - Terraform Code *create-delegatedadmin-acct-role* - to create role for the Management account to assume in the Security account
 - Terraform Code *create-logging-acct-role* - to create role for the Management account to assume in the Logging account
-- Terraform Module *guardduty-baseline* - to store the resource config of the GuardDuty resource for one region
+- Terraform Module and Code *enable-gd* - to enable GuardDuty for different regions
-- Terraform Module *s3-bucket-create* - to create an S3 bucket and KMS key in the logging account to store GuardDuty findings; also has a lifecycle policy to transition items to Glacier after 'n' days
+- Terraform Module and Code *create-gd-bucket-and-key* - to create an S3 bucket and KMS key in the logging account to store GuardDuty findings; also has a lifecycle policy to transition items to Glacier after 'n' days
-- Root-level Terraform file *tfm-findings-store* - to invoke the *s3-bucket-create* module
-- Root-level Terraform file *tfm-gd-enabler* - to enable GuardDuty for different regions

 #### Resources created (list is not exhaustive)
 - S3 bucket for GuardDuty findings